krsachin9696/Assignment-Authentication/README.md

 (not done the 4rth task, as it required server side rendering. will complete that too after studying SSR)

 😊 !!

+# Assignment - Server-side Rendering ( ssr branch)
+## cloned the previous assignment and tranferd it to Server_Side_Rendering, using ejs

+* User story 1: Clone the previous assignment Login With Session.

+* User story 2: Create an header.ejs partial for the header of all the webpages, which contains the name of the current login user.

+* User Story 3: After successfully login, you must read the data.json file and put it's data in ejs partial data.ejs.
+And render the whole page with header.ejs and data.ejs templates.

+# Happy Coding !